 The technological, environmental and societal disruptions are putting an increasing strain on any company operating in the 21st century.
-Existing product lines, services and business models are being put under enormous pressure and many organisations are left seeing value disappear out of their current products, services and customer relationships.
+Existing product lines, services and business models are being put under enormous pressure and many organisations are left seeing value disappear out of their current products, services and business models.

-The recent Coronavirus disruption has only added to the above and has forced many organisations to fight for survival as well as look for innovative ways to build future resilience into their business models.
+The recent global events only added to the above and has forced many organisations to fight for survival as well as look for innovative ways to build future resilience into their business models.
 And while there may be increased pressure and scarcity within their current product and service portfolio, there is one crucial insight that can help any business to succeed and thrive going forward.

 And herein lines the good news.